Robaina/BRENDApyrser/README.md

 # 4 Filtering reactions by specific compound

 We can also filter reactions in BRENDA by a specific compound: substrate, product or either of the two.
-Let's filter reactions containg _geraniol_ as a substrate, product or both to exemplify this feature
+Let's filter reactions containing _phosphoenolpyruvate_ as a substrate, product or both to exemplify this feature

 ```python